Cray-HPE/docs-csm/install/configure_administrative_access.md

 > **`NOTE`** The procedures in this section of installation documentation are intended to be done in order, even though the topics are
 > administrative or operational procedures.
 The topics themselves do not have navigational links to the next topic in the sequence.

-## 1. Configure the Cray command line interface
+## 1. Configure the Cray and SAT command line interfaces

 The `cray` command line interface (CLI) is a framework created to integrate all of the system management REST APIs into easily usable commands.
+The System Admin Toolkit (SAT) CLI, `sat`, is an additional CLI that automates common administrative workflows.

-Later procedures in the installation workflow use the `cray` command to interact with multiple services.
+Later procedures in the installation workflow use the `cray` and `sat` commands to interact with multiple services.
+The `cray` and `sat` CLI configurations need to be initialized for the Linux account.
+The Keycloak user who initializes these CLI configurations needs to be authorized for administrative actions.

-The `cray` CLI configuration needs to be initialized for the Linux account.
-The Keycloak user who initializes the CLI configuration needs to be authorized for administrative actions.
+### Cray CLI Configuration

 There are two options to proceed with `cray` CLI authentication:

 - [Automatic configuration using temporary Keycloak account](#automatic-configuration-using-temporary-keycloak-account)
 - [Manual configuration](#manual-configuration)

-### Automatic configuration using temporary Keycloak account
+#### Automatic configuration using temporary Keycloak account

 Configure all NCNs with a temporary Keycloak account for the duration of the install.

 See [Configure All NCNs With Temporary Keycloak User](../operations/configure_cray_cli.md#configure-all-ncns-with-temporary-keycloak-user).

-### Manual configuration
+#### Manual configuration

 Manually configure the `cray` CLI with a valid Keycloak account using the following steps: